andrevidela/Research-report/Thesis/index.md

 This function should perform in constant space (`O(1)`) but currently, the Idris compiler always allocates new values when a constructor is called.
 In addition, the old value is now ready to be freed but we have to wait on the garbage collector to catch it.

 Unfortunately, we cannot simply implement the free and update feature in order to see what kind of performance improvement we can get out of linear types.
-This is due to a feature of Idris2: subtyping.
+This is because a linear variable is not guaranteed to be unique when it is called on a linear function.
+One example of this sharing mechanism can be seen with function subtyping.

 ## Linear function subtyping

 In order to make the interplay between unrestricted and linear functions easier, Idris2 features subtyping on functions.
 As a refresher, subtyping allows a function to accept another type than the one that it has been specified with, as long as the other type is a subtype of the original one.
-In the following example we are going to assume we have access to two types, `A` and `B` and `B` is a subtype of `A`, noted with `B <: A`
+In the following example we are going to assume we have access to two types, `A` and `B`, and that `B` is a subtype of `A`, noted with `B <: A`

 ```haskell